ibm-cloud-architecture/dba-refund-request/README.md

 1. Determine your credentials
     1. If using Cloud Pak for Business Automation as a Service:
         * You will use a single login to access BAS, BAW, ODM and BPC
-        * For ODM, you will need to create a service credential/account for basic auth credentials to invoke the API to Rule Execution Server
+        * For BAW and ODM, you will need to create a service credential/account under Access Management to connect in the external automation service and invoke the API to Rule Execution Server, make sure to give the service credential an ODM role the allows execution in the environment that will run the ODM rules
     1. If deploying Refund Request on your own OpenShift environment:
         * Make sure you have a login to all required components above
     1. If deploying Refund Request on your own OpenShift environment based on the demo pattern and running on IBM Red Hat OpenShift on IBM Cloud (ROKS):